dsoellinger/IBCC-Lecture-Notes/4_MRI.md

 $w(z) = \gamma (B_0 + z G_z)$

-Since the 90-degree pulse is not perfect and has a certain bandwidth $\Delta, we get resonance in only a certain slice of thickness.
+Since the 90-degree pulse is not perfect and has a certain bandwidth $\Delta$, we get resonance in only a certain slice of thickness.

 $\Delta z = \frac{\Delta w - \gamma B_0}{\gamma G_z}$